RudraSwat/rudraOS/README.md

 # rudraOS
 ### An x86 operating system built from scratch in Assembly
 This is an x86 operating system built from scratch in Assembly.
 Licensed by Rudra Saraswat of BlueFire, Inc.
 This OS has a shell named tash.
-The OS has 1 command and a few executable.
+The OS has 1 command and a few executables.

 ## Minimum Build Requirements
 ###### RAM - 1 GB (Recommended - 2 GBs or more)